What Is A High Quality backlink?

 The page then passes on 60% of that link category score to the pages that it links to.
 See majesticseo.com to analyse link categories.

-If your site doesn’t have a dominant link category – learn more about link categories here – that is relevant to your content then you won’t rank very high in search.
+If your site doesn’t have a dominant link category – learn more at DeehoSEO backlink categories and relevance – that is relevant to your content then you won’t rank very high in search.

 If you analyse any of the sites that rank at the top for the most competitive search terms, you will notice that they all have a relevant, dominant link category.